Samsingh36/Contact-Form/README.md

    Accessibility:

-Fields are linked to <label> elements for improved accessibility.
+Fields are linked to labels for improved accessibility.

-'<label for="some-id"> and <input id="some-id">' are used to define the relationship between labels and inputs.
+'<label for="some-id">' and '<input id="some-id">' are used to define the relationship between labels and inputs.

    Styling: